drankush/COIL/README.md

     * **Delete:** Remove case records securely.
 * **Google Drive Integration:**  Directly access case-specific folders in Google Drive with the click of a button.
 Folders are automatically created if they don't exist.
 This integration is useful for saving anonymized radiological/clinical images.
 * **Web App Deployment:**  Deploy COIL as a web app for easy access within your institution or practice.
+* **Adaptable for Other Specialties:** While designed for Interventional Radiology, COIL's core structure can be easily adapted for use by other healthcare professionals involved in surgical or operative interventions.
+The form fields and data structure can be customized to fit the specific needs of different specialties.

 ## Patient Privacy Notice